Priyanka488/Js-apps/13 - Custom Video Player/README.md

 - Play and pause the running video.
 - Increase or decrease the speed of the video.
 - Increase/Decrease the volume.
-- Increase/Decrease the progress of the video/
+- Increase/Decrease the progress of the video.

 ## Checkout the video player here -
 https://the-video-player.netlify.com/